by-student-2017/OpenCALPHAD-v6-examples/README.md

 # OpenCALPHAD-v6-examples
 - Note 1: The "map" can not be created well in many systems.
 I tried various TDBs of "CPDDB", but OpenCALPHAD should be considered to be of limited use.
-- Note 2: I plan to investigate whether the same trend exists in pycalphad at a later date.
+- Note 2: If you want to draw trigonometric phase diagrams, pycalphad is recommended.
+Examples files are also available here (https://github.com/by-student-2017/pycalphad-v.0.10.3-examples.git).

 ## Installation (OpenCALPHAD)